Quick Start: Make your first game

 The score will start from 0 when the game is started, and 1 point will be added for each Star the Monster collects.
 To display the score, we should first create a Label node.
 Choose the Canvas node in the Node Tree, right click and choose Create -> Create Renderer Nodes -> Node With Label option in the menu, a new Label node will be created under the Canvas node, with the hierarchy order at the bottom.
 Next we configure this Label node by following the steps below:

-Note: the String property of the Label component will not recognize a Chinese colon when a bitmap font is added.
+Stringproperty of the Label component will not recognize a Chinese colon when a bitmap font is added. - Set the

-5. Drag the assets/mikado_outline_shadow bitmap font resource from the Assets (Note that the icon is bmfont) into the Font property of the Label component, replace the font of the text with the bitmap font in our project resource
+) into the Fontproperty of the Label component, replace the font of the text with the bitmap font in our project resource

 The effect of the completed configuration is shown in the following figure: